Service parts pricing

 Service parts pricing refers to the aspect of service lifecycle management that deals with setting prices for service parts in the after-sales market.
 Like other streams of pricing, service parts pricing is a scientific pursuit aimed at aligning service part prices internally to be logical and consistent, and at the same time aligning them externally with the market.
 This is done with the overarching aim of extracting the maximum possible price from service parts and thus maximize the profit margins.
 Pricing analysts have to be cognizant of possible repercussions of pricing their parts too high or too low in the after-sales market; they constantly have to strive to get the prices just right towards achieving maximum margins and maximum possible volumes.

 The after-sales market consists of service part and after-sales service.
 These areas often account for a low share in total sales, but for a relatively high share in total profits.
-It is important to understand that the after-sales supply chain is very different from the manufacturing supply chain, and hence rules that apply to pricing manufacturing parts do not hold good for pricing service parts.
+The after-sales supply chain is very different from the manufacturing supply chain, and hence rules that apply to pricing manufacturing parts do not hold good for pricing service parts.
 Service parts pricing requires a different outlook and approach.

 Service networks deal with a considerably higher number of SKUs and a heterogeneous product portfolio, are more complex, have a sporadic nature of demand AND have minimal response times and strict SLAs.
 Companies have traditionally been content with outsourcing the after-sales side of their business and have encouraged third-party parts and service providers in the market.
 The result has been a bevy of these operators in the market with strict price competition and low margins.